 - Helps with the development of some executive functioning skills, such as time management and organization.

 - Depict the activities that will occur, and in what sequence

 - Show transitions within the day (like changing activities or environments)

 - Promote independence

 - Can be created for the whole day, or broken up into chunks.
-For example, you could have a morning routine and an after-school routine, and a bed-time routine.
+For example, you could have a morning routine, an after-school routine, and a bed-time routine.